USEPA/the-manifest-game/docs/README.md

 2. A new custom node type for multiple choice questions (e.g., what type of site are you?
 A generator, a TSDF, or a transporter).
 3. Allow EPA to create multiple tree for users.
+4. Markup help text.
+Currently, we only support text based help content, stored in a JSON encoded file.
+Being able to provide more complex help content could make the tool more useful as it would allow linking to other resources.